matthewslouismarie/lm-web-framework/README.md

  * PHP documentation needs to be applied and package names need to be determined.

-All the code, both of the Personal Data Manager project and of the LM Web Framework project meet the PSR-1, PSR-2 and PSR-4.
+All the code the PSR-1, PSR-2 and PSR-4.